Soyebsoyeb/mechanistic-interpretability-v2/book/chapters/chapter_02.md

 ## 2.7 Measurement: What Does a Representation Contain?

-Given a representation $h$ and a target variable $Y$, here are four ways to ask what $h$ knows about $Y$, in increasing order of evidential strength.
+Given a representation $h$ and a target variable $Y$, here are four ways to ask what $h$ knows about $Y$, ordered from weakest to strongest evidence.

 ### 2.7.1 Linear Predictability